LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 ## Magic Dice (by Cal)

 A mage starts with 1d6.
 As they progress, they can "level up" and over time gain more dice.
 Each time a spell is attempted, the dice is rolled.
 As with [Arnold K's system for GLOG wizards](http://goblinpunch.blogspot.ca/2016/09/the-glog-wizards.html), if you roll a 1-3 on the dice, you can reuse your spell again without taking a rest.
-If you roll a 4-6, the spell has been used up until you perform a long rest.
+If you roll a 4-6, the spell has been "used up" until you perform a long rest.
+Rolling a 1 causes a